mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/project/swift.md

 # Xcode Project & Workspace

-You will be using the iOS Client SDK library inside an Xcode project you'll create next:
+You will be using the iOS Client SDK library inside an Xcode project you'll create..

 ## Create an Xcode Project